baharmon/syllabi/README.md

 The license does not apply to logos, fonts, linked material, data, quotations, or reprinted images by other authors which may have different licenses.
 Lato and Plex are licensed under the SIL Open Font License by their authors.
-The syllabi is based on a latex template by Kieran Healy hosted at https://github.com/kjhealy/latex-custom-kjh.
+The syllabi are based on a latex template by Kieran Healy hosted at https://github.com/kjhealy/latex-custom-kjh.